rimshub/Order-Summary-Component-Challenge/README.md

 Challenge was to build order summary card component using any pre-processor.
 I used Sass.

-Users should be able to:

-- See hover states for interactive elements

 ### Links

 - Solution URL: [Github](https://github.com/rimshub/Order-Summary-Component-Challenge)